soumelis-lab/ICELLNET/Vignette.md

 PC.data = PC.data.all[,PC.target$ID]
 ```

-To use BioGPS dataset, we have to :
+To use Human Primary Cell Atlas dataset, we have to :

 1. Create a conversion chart between the AffyID and the gene symbol that are used in the database, using the hgu133plus2.db() function.